 SafeBreak is easily installed into any IV line.
 The video to the right shows it’s simple to install and how it separates to prevent IV dislodgement.
 When SafeBreak separates to save a line, it causes an alarm on the IV pump to sound.
 A nurse is able to remove and throw away the separated SafeBreak.
-A new, sterile SafeBreak can be installed in the line in only a few minutes.
-The patient’s infusion can be resumed without the need to clean up any spills, spend money on new IV supplies, and most importantly to the patient, no needle stick required!
+A new, sterile SafeBreak can be installed in the line in a few minutes.
+The patient’s infusion can be resumed without the need to clean up any spills, reorder medicine, spend money on new IV supplies, and most importantly to the patient, no needle stick required!

 benefits of using safebreak

 Reduce anxiety and stress of dealing with a dislodgement

 Decrease in sharps exposure related to IV restarts